bdcht/amoco/doc/quickstart.rst

 Symbolic representations of blocks
 ==================================

-A :class:`block <code.block>` object provides instructions of the program located at some address in memory, but also allows to get a symbolic functional representation of what this sequence of instructions is doing::
+A :class:`block <code.block>` object provides instructions of the program located at some address in memory.
+A :class:`node <cfg.node>` object takes a block and allows to get a symbolic functional representation of what this block sequence of instructions is doing::

+   In [7]: n = amoco.cfg.node(b)
-   In [7]: print(b.map.view)
+   In [7]: print(n.map.view)
    eip                         <- (eip+-0x10)
    eflags:
    | cf                        <- 0x0